|

 After the FlexKrete sets up, you will broom off any loose aggregate, and then

-seal the decorative finish with FlexSealer1000.
+seal the decorative finish with a clear top-coat like FlexSealer1000 or FlexAspartic.

 Site Preparation

-Ensure that Surface is Clean and Dry: As with all FlexKrete
+Ensure that Surface is Clean and Dry: As with all

-applications, you need clean concrete.
-Many broadcast applications are done on
+FlexKrete applications, you need clean concrete.
+Many broadcast

-interior floors that have been previously sealed, painted, or may contain
+applications are done on interior floors that have been previously sealed,

-contaminants like hydraulic fluid.
-You must ensure clean white concrete by bead
+painted, or may contain contaminants like hydraulic fluid.
+You must ensure

-blasting and/or grinding, brushing and brooming or vacuuming clean.
+clean white concrete by bead blasting and/or grinding, brushing, brooming and vacuuming clean.

 Tape Area: You will want to use duct tape to